AZubaidi/trouvaille/README.md

 ### Data

 _Describe your data and the relationships between them.
-You can show this visually using diagrams, or write it out.
+You can show this visually using diagrams, or write it out._

-There are 4 tables in the back-end database.\
+There are 4 tables in the back-end database:

 ***destinations***\
 &emsp;**id** *PK  (integer auto-increment)\
 &emsp;**name** (string not null)\